tetianafomenko/github-pages-portfolio-page/README.md

 # Data Scientist in Training
+## Tinker with Thought: Head in the Clouds, Hands in the Dirt

 ### Education
 - (2013 - 2016) Bachelor of Psychology/Bachelor of Criminology (Double Degree)@ Griffith University;